fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 ## Status

-When the controller completes a kustomization apply, reports the result in the `status` sub-resource.
+When the controller completes a Kustomization apply, reports the result in the `status` sub-resource.

 A successful reconciliation sets the ready condition to `true` and updates the revision field: